 A Russian woman died following a drowning incident in Paphos on Tuesday, near a local beach that was recently declared safe with reports saying she was swimming outisde the designated area.

 According to local media, a 60-year-old Russian tourist was swimming in the water near a beach by Venus Beach Hotel on Tuesday morning, when suddenly she was seen desperately trying to remain above the water surface.
-Sources said the woman had been swimming outside a designated safe area.
+Media sources speculated the woman had been swimming outside a designated safe area but this was not independently verified.

 Sources said the woman had been swimming outside the designated safe area